-The Rev. Daniel Randall is a United Methodist missionary with the General Board of Global Ministries serving as an advocacy coordinator for the Methodist Liaison Office in the Middle East.
+The Rev. Daniel Randall is a United Methodist missionary with the General Board of Global Ministries serving as Mission Advocate II for the Western Jurisdiction in the United States.

 He and his wife, the Rev. Courtney Randall, served with Global Ministries (2007-10) as standard-support missionaries with the Latvian United Methodist Church.
 They have one daughter and two sons.

 Ordained in 2018, Rev. Dr. Randall is an elder in the New England Annual Conference.
 Prior to his present assignment, he served as church planter and pastor at New Hope United Methodist Church in North Adams, Massachusetts (2013-20).
 He previously served as a Mission Advocate (2010-12) and as the Executive Secretary for Missionary Selection and Accompaniment (2012-13), both with Global Ministries.

 Describing his call to mission, Rev. Dr. Randall said, “I grew up in a congregation that supported missionaries with prayer and finances; yet, I did not feel a need or desire ‘to go’ anywhere beyond my local community.
 When I began to embrace my discipleship in a deeper way, I realized that praying, ‘Here I am; send me,’ might have implications beyond my wildest expectations.
 I began asking mentors and pastors about opportunities to serve God’s church more broadly.
 This began my exposure to cross-cultural and international experience.”?